 Steven?
 I saw a thing on, I think it was BBC again, somebody sneezed.
 Okay.
 And they had chicken pox and he sneezed.
 That went under a door, under another door and was detected three rooms away, wow.
 You know, this is, this is the stuff of nightmares.
-So I didn't think we realize about spread just how much these things can spread, but certainly the idea of coughing and sneezing in to your elbow?
+Uso I didn't think we realize about spread just how much these things can spread, but certainly the idea of coughing and sneezing in to your elbow?
 Great!
 It's just going to stop it from spreading through the world.
-And a slightly humorous level, someone suggested to me that the best use of the face mask when you were in isolation is that it stops you eating too much.
+Uand a slightly humorous level, someone suggested to me that the best use of the face mask when you were in isolation is that it stops you eating too much.

-Observation from Tisch.
-The pandemic's big mystery is why it affects people in so many ways from those with no symptoms to those who need intensive care and scientists in the UK are turning to biobank to find the answer.
+Yeah, quite possibly.
+Sorry, I've got, I'm going to get back to that observation from Tisch.
+She says that she wasn't going to BBC website.
+The pandemics big mystery is why it affects people in so many ways from those with no symptoms to those who need intensive care and scientists in the UK are turning to biobank to find the answer.
 Scientists are turning to UK biobank to find the answer.
 Apparently this is a project which has collected genetic material from half a million people and followed their health for more than a decade, will also track those with covid 19 and apparently there'll be looking for variations in genetic codes and they want to see if there are differences and make it easier for the virus to enter into cells and examine how the genes respond.